-Waterloo's new brand website includes the refined guidelines, tools and templates for University-wide use.
+Waterloo's new brand website includes the brand guidelines, tools and templates for University-wide use.
 Content on the website will be updated as new examples are created.
-If you wish to discuss application of the guidelines or the communications campaign, please contact the project team and we would be happy to discuss, provide a presentation, or invite you and your team to training sessions.
+If you wish to discuss application of the guidelines or the brand awareness campaign, please contact the project team and we would be happy to discuss, provide a presentation, or invite you and your team to training sessions.

 Has the University of Waterloo logo changed?

 The University’s logo with its distinctive shield, and the traditional University seal featured on diplomas and other official documentation, have not changed and will remain as featured elements of the brand guidelines.
 Official University logs as well as those for Faculties, Departments, Units and Schools are also available on the brand site.

 How will this affect me as a student, faculty or staff member?

 Deliverables from the project include a suite of brand and communications guidelines, tools and templates that can be used to represent Waterloo to our key audiences.
 The communications campaign is adaptable for a number of campus communications needs, including student and staff recruitment, funding, fundraising, partnerships, alumni communications and community events.

 The ideas, research and impact originating at Waterloo are among the most exciting and important in the world; these brand resources will assist students, faculty, staff, alumni and partners to more effectively communicate our stories.

 Why did the University invest in this project?